blankworker1/SB/Sovereign_Boardroom_Spec_v0.6.md

 - All connections from the card to Nostr relays must use TLS 1.2 or higher.

 - The card must validate the TLS certificate of the relay endpoint.
-Certificate pinning is recommended for the default Wesatoshis-hosted relay.
+Certificate pinning is recommended for the default GitHub-hosted relay.

 - The treasury Nostr keypair must be derived deterministically from the treasury descriptor hash using HKDF, so all all N devices independently arrive at the same keypair without out-of-band key exchange.